Detailed package

 • You want thyroid or inflammation screening.

-Thyroid function (TSH, Free T4), high-sensitivity CRP and uric acid aren’t included in Advanced.
-Our Optimal Health Check at £189 covers all three plus everything in Advanced.
+Thyroid function and high-sensitivity CRP are not included in Advanced.
+Our Optimal Health Check at £189 covers both plus everything in Advanced.

 • You have specific cancer marker concerns.

-PSA and CA125 cancer marker tests aren’t included.
+PSA and CA125 cancer marker tests are not included.
 See our Men’s Cancer Marker Health Check or Women’s Cancer Marker Health Check at £249.

 • You want a focused baseline on a tighter budget.

-If a Full Blood Count, ECG and urinalysis aren’t important to you, our Essential Health Check at £125 covers cholesterol, diabetes, liver and kidney function and iron-related markers, with body composition and lifestyle review.
+If a full blood count, ECG and urinalysis are not important to you, our Essential Health Check at £125 covers cholesterol, HbA1c, liver, kidney and full iron studies, with body composition and lifestyle review.

 • You have active symptoms.

-Health screening is for prevention, baseline testing and risk awareness, not diagnosis.
-If you’re unwell now, please see your GP.
+Health screening is for baseline testing and risk awareness, not diagnosis.
+If you have symptoms that are worrying you, please speak to your GP.

 Compare packages